algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport3.md

 <h5>The Functional specifications</h5>

-The functional specifications are advancing smoothly, they already have a table of content and a third of the content itself, it's missing the sub-parts.
+The Functional Specifications are advancing smoothly, they already have a table of content and a third of the content itself, it's missing the sub-parts.

 ![Alt text](/documents/management/image/ToC_v1.png)
 *First version of the Table of Content.*